Shafayetsadi/digital-electronics/multiplexer.md

 ## Advantages

-* Multiplexers are used to reduce the number of logic gates required to perform a particular function.
+* Reduces the number of logic gates required to perform a particular function.
-* Multiplexers are used to reduce the number of pins required to connect a large number of inputs to a device.
+* Reduces the number of pins required to connect a large number of inputs to a device.
 * Reduces the complexity of the circuit and cost.

 ## Types of Multiplexers